Saba Capital Management: 2009 to present

 At the end of 2021, Saba had become fourth-biggest SPAC hedge fund investor with $4.26 billion invested.
 It along with Lighthouse Investment Partners had invested in Digital World Acquisition Corp. which they sold in October 2021 after news had emerged the company was merging with Donald Trump's new media venture.
 Shares of the company had surged 357%.

 In June 2023, Saba launched a lawsuit against 16 closed-end funds over control-share provisions.
 These funds were run by BlackRock, Franklin Resources, Tortoise Capital Advisors, Adams Funds and FS Investments.
 Weinstein himself took particular aim at Blackrock where he vocally stated that it was the worst company in the S&P 500 when it came to governance.

 In August 2023, Saba worked with Pershing Square Capital Management and Avenue Capital Group in an attempt to acquire Sculptor Capital Management.
 However the bid at $13.50 a share was rejected stating the group failed to demonstrate that it could complete a transaction.
 Sculptor eventually agreed to be acquired by Rithm Capital.

+In December 2025, Saba blocked a proposed merger between Edinburgh Worldwide Investment Trust (EWIT) and Baillie Gifford US Growth Trust.
+Saba holds 30% stakes in both trusts.
+In January 2026, shareholders of EWIT rejected Saba’s proposal to remove its board and install new directors.
+Saba has criticized EWIT’s sale of SpaceX shares and called for greater transparency while the trust’s board criticized Saba’s activist campaign as disruptive.
+In April 2026, EWIT shareholders, led by Saba, rejected a proposed tender offer intended to provide liquidity while preserving exposure to SpaceX.
+EWIT announced that they would consider alternative tender offers proposed by Saba.